Back to blog

 Almost every web scraping project using Node.js or JavaScript would involve three basics steps:

-1. Sending the HTTP request
+Sending the HTTP request

-2. Parsing the HTTP response and extracting desired data
+Parsing the HTTP response to extract data

-3. Saving the data in some persistent storage, e.g. file, database and similar
+Saving the data in some persistent storage, e.g. file, database and similar

-Node.js provides another useful package, Cheerio.
-This package is useful because it converts the raw HTML captured by Axios into something that can be queried using a jQuery-like syntax.
+Cheerio is another popular and useful package because it converts the raw HTML code captured by Axios into something that can be queried using a jQuery-like syntax.
+JavaScript developers are usually familiar with jQuery.
+This makes Cheerio a preferable choice to extract data from HTML content.

-Begin by opening the URL http://books.toscrape.com/catalogue/category/books/mystery_3/index.html in Chrome or Firefox.
-Once the page loads, right-click on the title of the genre, Mystery, and select Inspect.
-This should open the Developer Tools with <h1>Mystery</h1> selected in the Elements tab.
+Begin by opening the URL https://sandbox.oxylabs.io/products in Chrome, Firefox, or any other preferred web browser.
+Once the web page loads, right-click on the title of the page, ”Video Games to scrape”, and select Inspect.
+This should open the Developer Tools with <h1 class="css-1128ess e1kord973">Video Games to scrape</h1> selected in the Elements tab.

-The simplest way to create a selector is to right-click this h1 tag in the Developer Tools, point to Copy, and then click Copy Selector.
+The simplest way to create a selector is to right-click this <h1> tag in the Developer Tools, point to Copy, and then click Copy selector.
 This will create a selector like this:

 This selector is valid and works well.
 The only problem is that this method creates a long selector.
 This makes it difficult to understand and maintain the code.